 - Represented Eli Lilly & Company in a High Court patent action against Genentech in relation to Eli Lilly’s anti-IL-17 antibody, Taltz.

 - Advised BTG plc, a global healthcare company, on all aspects of the recommended offer by Boston Scientific Corporation.

 - Advised on Grünenthal’s licensing, development and collaboration agreement with Mesoblast, in relation to a Phase III cell therapy candidate for the treatment of chronic lower back pain.

-Arnold & Porter's group is widely acknowledged for its 'unparalleled grasp of international, EU and UK regulatory regimes'.The 'impressive' Ian Dodds-Smith and Jacqueline Mulryne are among the key practitioners at the firm, together with the 'fabulous' Lincoln Tsang.
+Arnold & Porter's group is widely acknowledged for its 'unparalleled grasp of international, EU and UK regulatory regimes'.The 'impressive' Ian Dodds-Smith and Jacqueline Mulryne are among the key practitioners at the firm.
 The team handles all aspects of pharmaceuticals, medical devices, food and CBD medicines, both in the context of advisory work and in disputes.
 It also has a wealth of product liability, IP, competition, data protection and transactional experience.
 Adela Williams has expertise in regulatory matters and product liability claims, and is knowledgeable about pricing and reimbursement issues.
 Beatriz San Martin, who joined from Fieldfisher in October 2019, advises on IP matters.
 Another name to note is Ewan Townsend, whose work includes licences, collaborations and clinical trial agreements.

 ‘Essentially from a transactional, regulatory and scientific perspective very much one of the go to teams in London and the east coast.’